-The second installment of Earth’s Mightiest Heroes is not a complete lackluster as some might say.
-Joss Whedon’s direction is still enjoyable, funny and action-worthy from beginning to the end.
-The decision to open right in the middle of an action sequence is, admit this, brilliant.
-Now the Avengers is a team with brand and experience and all the members return, each with deeper personal stories.
-We have Iron Man and his cocky attitude, which leads to the creation of Ultron The Evil A.I. aka James Spader Gone Terminator.
-Captain America’s good-nature stuck out in contrast to Tony Stark’s, giving fans potential wet-dreams of what Civil War would bring.
-The romance between Natasha Romanoff and Bruce Banner is kind of misplaced, unexpected even.
-But, in my opinion, it adds a nice humane side to the already gargantuan script.
-Thor, sadly, goes back to his recurring comical role and ‘saves the day’.
-We are also introduced to two new characters, or superhuman as they are call here.
-I enjoyed Evan Peters’ Quicksilver better, and I find Elizabeth Olsen’s Wanda a bit too Charmed, but that doesn’t mean they are not entertaining.
-The character’s story line that doesn’t fit quite right is Hawkeye’s and his secretive family.
-Sure, it’s a welcome change to see the superhero as normal folks, but it lacks the emotional tug.
+The second installment of Avengers: Age of Ultron is not a complete lackluster as some might say.
+Joss Whedon’s direction for Age of Ultron is still enjoyable, funny and action-worthy from beginning to the end.
+The decision to open right in the middle of an action sequence is, admit it, brilliant.
+Now in Avengers 2 the team members return, each with deeper personal stories.
+We have Iron Man and his cocky attitude, which leads to the creation of Ultron: the evil A.I. aka James Spader Gone Terminator.
+Captain America’s good-nature stuck out in contrast to Tony Stark and give fans the ultimate wet-dreams of what Civil War‘s movie experience could be.
+For the other Avengers Age of Ultron’s cast, the romance between Natasha Romanoff and Bruce Banner is kind of misplaced here, unexpected even.
+But, it certainly adds a nice humane side to the already gargantuan script.
+For the mighty Thor, sadly, he goes back to recurring comic relief and saves the day.

-Like everyone else I do enjoy the final mega battle, but the scene when Thor dived right through the fallen Island to save Steve Rogers – what a rush! (especially when you watched it in Imax 3D).
-The choreographed action and Ben Davis’ cinematography were astounding during the two and half hours ride.
-New film locations, such as Seoul, South Africa, and Italian mountainside gives a fresh nudge to fiction movie, proving Joss is one detailed guy.
+Like in other Avengers films, I do enjoy the final mega battle, but felt the scene when Thor dived right through the fallen Island to save Steve Rogers was especially exceptional! (especially when you watched it in Imax 3D).
+The action combined with Ben Davis’ cinematography were astounding during the two and half hours Avengers ride.
+New film locations, such as Seoul, South Africa, and the Italian mountainside give a fresh breath of air to Marvel’s superhero movie, proving Joss Whedon is one detailed director.